 Story exists to help us make sense of everything.
 It’s designed to be a tool to guide us and ultimately advance the human race.

 But story is only an accelerator by nature, whether in a positive or negative direction.

 If my friend tells me a story about a product or service she loves, I will most likely check it out.
 If she tells me a story about a movie that gave her nightmares… I will most likely avoid it.

 If I fabricate lies about someone behind their back (gossip), we both will be accelerated into negative situations.
 But if I tell the truth (out of love), everyone will ultimately accelerate in a positive direction.

 The more compelling the story, the more influence it will have.
 The more truthful the story, the more long lasting the influence.

-The power cycle of a story essentially has two halves: the creation, the writing, of the story and then telling the story.
+The power cycle of a story essentially has two halves: the creation, the writing of the story and then the telling the story.
 The full power of a story is only realized when it is told.
 Many stories never reach their full potential because they are weak in the creation phase, or they are told ineffectively (or not told at all).

 The framework we call Story Acceleration increases effective growth while decreasing the time it takes to achieve said growth.
 Story acceleration allows you to grow stronger (and achieve more of your dreams) in a shorter period of time